 Noland [3] states religion tends to affect people's daily behavior and influence their relationships with family, friends, and others.
-In most Muslim countries, religious belief is one of the most significant dimensions that reflects an individual's piety and affects their attitudes [4], [5], [6].
-In many Muslim countries, including Indonesia, Islamic law influences a family's daily life [7].
+In most Muslim countries, religious belief is one of the most significant dimensions that reflects an individual's piety and affects their attitudes [4], [5], [6][7].

-According to Mokhlis [8], the effects of religious beliefs on consumer behavior come from two main sources: one's relationship with God and one's relationship with other people.
 A relationship with God includes the obligations a religious person feels they must respect and obey.
-In turn, these individual behaviors create and influence a society's culture, norms, attitudes, and values.
+In turn, these individual behaviors create and influence a society's culture, norms, attitudes, and values [8].
 Khraim [9] mentions all religious values and beliefs manifest in a person's lifestyle through ritual and symbolic behaviors.
 Religious values influence traditions and norms, including funeral rites and ceremonies.